harvard-acc/smaug/README.md

 Backends:
 * Reference - manual naive implementations of each kernel.
+* MKL-DNN - high performance for Intel CPUs.
-* Eigen - high performance on CPU.
+* Eigen - high performance on CPUs, cross-platforms.
 * Aladdin - simulation of hardware acceleration.

 \* This depends on the SoC architecture and accelerator support.

 ### Unsupported features ###
 Plan to support:
-* Softmax
-* tanh activation function
 * Recurrent layers
 * Average pooling